 -

 Known for featuring a steady variety of both local and national talent, CukoRakko has built a loyal grassroots following since its inception in 2014.
 While the Fam Jam was technically 'scaled back' in comparison to a full weekend of music, there was no shortage of spectacular performances on this day.
 As the 'Fam Jam' moniker suggests, CukoRakko also prides itself on being a true family-friendly event.
-In addition to the music, attendees participated in activities such as Soul Flow Yoga with Union Yoga, Didgeridoo Workshop with MacGavin Woodworks, and the always popular drum circle with John Scalici of Get Rhythm
+In addition to the music, attendees participated in activities such as Soul Flow Yoga with Union Yoga, Didgeridoo Workshop with MacGavin Woodworks, and the always popular drum circle with John Scalici of Get Rhythm.

 -